oceanumeric/oceanumeric.github.io/docs/_blog/r-python-vscode.md

 Thanks to VS Code, we could run our code [interactively](https://code.visualstudio.com/docs/python/jupyter-support-py){:target="_blank"}.
 This gives me the choice of coding my thoughts with script purely but still keep analysis attached and flowed dynamically.

-Figure 1 to Figure 3 shows I mean with the above statement (please zoom image to appreciate its powerful implications).
+Figure 1 to Figure 3 shows what I mean with the above statement (please zoom image to appreciate its powerful implications).

 <div class='figure'>